 One of the ways he does this is by penning stories that teach children about Jewish values.
-After co-writing a story with his sister and publishing his own tale, Rabbi Meszler has released a new book: "The Sukkah in the Storm: A Sukkot Story."
-We sat down with Rabbi Meszler to discuss the ways this story teaches children about strength, resilience, community, and asking for help.
+After co-writing a story with his sister and publishing his own tale, Rabbi Meszler released "The Sukkah in the Storm: A Sukkot Story" in 2022.
+We sat down with Rabbi Meszler to discuss how this story teaches children about strength, resilience, community, and asking for help.

 It's my favorite holiday.
 I like being outside, and the themes of shelter, harvest, and food.
 It is about important lessons, but I also love that it focuses on sitting outside, sharing a meal with friends, and having joy.
 I really love the theme of gratitude.

 You've now co-written one book with your sister and authored two stories on your own.
-What are some things you like to keep in mind when writing books for children?
+What are some things you keep in mind when writing for children?

 I like to write books that operate on more than one level.
 I want them to be entertaining, good stories that engage children.
 I also want my stories to teach something important and stand for something.
 I like them to act as metaphors.